Niklan/contact_tools/README.md

 ## Service

 This module based on own service, that can done everything described below.
 The service can help you when you work from PHP.
-To call servce just use:
+To call service just use:

 ```php
 $contact_tools = \Drupal::service('contact_tools');